 Auto insurance typically covers the property coverage, for the damage or theft of the vehicle.
 Liability coverage covers the legal responsibility to others for bodily injury or property damage.
 Also, the medical coverage, for the expenses of treating the injury, rehabilitation and sometimes lost wages and the funeral expenses.

-Home insurance is for the insurance of homes as the name suggests.
+Importance of insurance in business, home insurance is for the insurance of homes as the name suggests.
 We all dream of owning homes.
 Home insurance will help you with covering the loss of damages caused to your house due to accidents such as fire and other natural calamities.
 This insurance covers other instances like earthquakes and lightning etc.

 Property insurance may include specialized forms of insurance such as earthquake insurance, flood insurance, boiler insurance, home insurance.
 The term property insurance is like casualty insurance.
 It is used as a broad category of various sub types of insurance.
 Some of them are aviation insurance, boiler insurance, crop insurance, etc.

 As we said at the start, most people think insurance is an unnecessary expense.
 The reason is that we feel confident about our future and our ability to tackle unseen circumstances.
 But there is a huge difference between our perceived ability and reality.
 For instance, a few years of savings can vanish in case of a medical emergency.
 That’s just one example.

 Here are 3 reasons why getting insurance is important.

 No matter how much you have managed to save or what your monthly income is, an unexpected event can burn a huge hole in your pocket or can simply jeopardize your family’s financial future.